jfarmer/diagnostics-js-i/README.md

 1. Compare your expectations with what is actually printed.
 1. If your predictions disagree with observation, come up with 1-3 different ideas for how you might be confused.

 Seriously, **write** down your predictions first.
 You *will* fool yourself if you don't make your predictions concrete.
-You don't need to write down the whole sprint being printed — that's why we included the number — but make sure to include the value of any dynamic data.
+You don't need to write down *exactly* what will be printed — that's why we included the number — but make sure to include the value of any dynamic data.

 ### Control Flow Worked Example